thidas1290/Demo/README.md

 Hi there Git Hub!

-It's been a long time...
+It's been a while...

+clone to pc via ssh